b03tz/homey-google-smart-devices/README.md

 * Enter: "https://www.google.com" (without quotes, copy paste, use https!)
 * Click "Save"

-Write down your **Client ID**.
-You will need it later on.
-If you lose it you can get it back in the credentials page.
+--[Client ID & Client Secret]-- Write down your **Client ID** and **Client secret**.
+You will need these later on.
+If you lose them you can get them back in the credentials page.

 ## Get access to "Google Devices Access Console"
 #### Register and pay the fee